pharmbio/ptp-project/exp/20180326-fillup-propertrain/journal.md

         can actually take only non-actives ("N") without complaining.
 - [x] Fix bug: Should count (orig) targetdata + assumed_n
 - [x] Re-run on small datasets, after bugfixes
+- [x] Figure out if there is something weird with the green line
+  - Seems to be OK now